 Black on Both Sides is about the content, the cohesiveness of the production, more melodic flows, a deeper exploration into sound.
 His track Brooklyn is a collage of New York beats that Def effortlessly flows on top of.
 Ms Fat Booty is a tongue-in-cheek love at first sight story that he manages to spin off as classy and sophisticated by way of his superior lyricism.
 While Black Star established Mos Def as an emcee, Black on Both Sides established him as an artist.

-If you enjoyed reading this article, please bookmark Devoted to Vinyl.
-We hope to see you again.
+If you enjoyed reading this article, please check out our Devoted to Vinyl Facebook page.